Nikola Tesla Graduate School

 Developing, construction, operation and testing power electronic converters and drives in the laboratory.

-The 3rd energy industry revolution is taking place where the key is the development of electrical power systems in the contexts of smart grids.
+Electric Power Systems The 3rd energy industry revolution is taking place where the key is the development of electrical power systems in the contexts of smart grids.
 Electrical power systems are playing a pivotal role in the development of a sustainable energy supply, enabling renewable energy generation.

 This Electrical Power Systems programme meets the industrial demand for the training and education of both existing and future engineers in the advanced concepts of electrical power systems and renewable energy.
 It aims to produce graduates of the highest calibre with the right skills and knowledge who will be capable of leading in teams involved in the operation, control, design, and economic analysis of the electrical power systems and networks of the future – smart grids.